DanG115/QuickHTML/README.md

 1. Launch Visual Studio Code.
 2. Go to the Extensions view by clicking the square icon in the sidebar or pressing `Ctrl+Shift+X`.
-3. Search for "Web Design Extension".
+3. Search for "QuickHTML".
-4. Click the Install button next to the extension by Your Name.
+4. Click the Install button.

 ## Usage

 1. Open Visual Studio Code.
 2. Press `Ctrl+Shift+P` (Windows/Linux) or `Cmd+Shift+P` (macOS) to open the command palette.
-3. Type "WebDesign: Create Template" and select the command.
+3. Type "QuickHTML: Create" and select the command.
 4. The extension will create the default workspace structure with files and folders.
 5. Customize the generated files and start building your web project!